a1928375/ControlFlowStatements/README.md

 		* sumFirstAndLastDigit(252); → should return 4, the first digit is 2 and the last is 2 which gives us 2+2 and the sum is 4.

 		* sumFirstAndLastDigit(257); → should return 9, the first digit is 2 and the last is 7 which gives us 2+7 and the sum is 9.

 		* sumFirstAndLastDigit(0); → should return 0, the first digit and the last digit is 0 since we only have 1 digit, which gives us 0+0 and the sum is 0.

 		* sumFirstAndLastDigit(5); → should return 10, the first digit and the last digit is 5 since we only have 1 digit, which gives us 5+5 and the sum is 10.

 		* sumFirstAndLastDigit(-10); → should return -1, since the parameter is negative and needs to be positive.

+13. EvenDigitSum:

+	(1) Write a method named getEvenDigitSum with one parameter of type int called number.
+The method should return the sum of the 		even digits within the number.
+If the number is negative, the method should return -1 to indicate an invalid value.

+	(2) EXAMPLE INPUT/OUTPUT:

+		* getEvenDigitSum(123456789); → should return 20 since 2 + 4 + 6 + 8 = 20
+		* getEvenDigitSum(252); → should return 4 since 2 + 2 = 4
+		* getEvenDigitSum(-22); → should return -1 since the number is negative

+14. SharedDigit:

+	(1) Write a method named hasSharedDigit with two parameters of type int.
+Each number should be within the range of 10 			(inclusive) - 99 (inclusive).
+If one of the numbers is not within the range, the method should return false.

+	(2) The method should return true if there is a digit that appears in both numbers, such as 2 in 12 and 23; otherwise, the 		method should return false.

+	(3) EXAMPLE INPUT/OUTPUT:

+		* hasSharedDigit(12, 23); → should return true since the digit 2 appears in both numbers
+		* hasSharedDigit(9, 99); → should return false since 9 is not within the range of 10-99
+		* hasSharedDigit(15, 55); → should return true since the digit 5 appears in both numbers